 Saving Throw: Special

 This spell allows the caster to conjure a whip of mystical force that may be used to strike at opponents.
 The crack of the whip keeps normal animals at bay unless they make a successful saving throw vs. spell.
-If an animal is struck, it takes no damage, but must make a successful saving throw vs. spell at −1 to −4 or slink away.
+If an animal is struck, it takes no damage, but must make a successful saving throw vs. spell at −1 per 3 levels of the caster (to −4 maximum) or slink away.
 The whip can be used in melee combat, also.
 A successful hit has a chance (13 or better on a 20-sided die for edged weapons, 6 or better for non-edged weapons) of pulling a weapon from an opponent’s hand (the opponent receives a saving throw vs. spell to avoid this).
 A full round is generally required to recover a weapon after being disarmed.

 The material component for this spell is the priest’s holy symbol.